caneara/varnish/docs/pages/fonts.md

 .lumeno-ui-font { font-family: 'Roboto' }
 ```

-While you are free to assign any font that you wish, you might want to consider using the free and open-source [Metropolis](https://github.com/dw5/Metropolis) font.
+While you are free to assign any font that you wish, you might want to consider using the open-source [Metropolis](https://github.com/dw5/Metropolis) font.

 Lumeno UI uses Metropolis during the design and development process, as well as for the demos on this site.
 As a result, each component's font size, weight, padding and spacing has been chosen accordingly.

+Alternatively, if you are prepared to pay for a commercial font, then [Proxima Vara](https://www.marksimonson.com/fonts/view/proxima-vara) is recommended, as it is the same font used by Lumeno itself.

 ## Further tweaking